General Information Florida Made Lures Carolina Made Lures Al. Foss Lures Heddon Lures Pier Baits

 Mystery surrounds the history of this company.
 This style of Southern Bait Company box has been found with many different city names such as St. Augustine, Mineola, Birmingham, and others.
 Many different styles of beautiful baits have been found in these boxes.

-William Wertz made several styles of wooden lures in Micco, Florida as one of the companies known as The Southern Bait Company.
+Bill Wertz made several styles of wooden lures in Micco, Florida as one of the companies known as The Southern Bait Company.

 Southern Lures